Formulating Shampoo Part 3: Customize For Hair Type

-There are many considerations to formulate and make natural shampoo.
-First, you need to determine the type of shampoo you want to formulate I covered this in Part 1.
-Next, decide on the surfactant system best for the type of shampoo, review In Part 2.
-Here are some other considerations formulating natural shampoo.
+There are many considerations to understanding on how to formulate shampoo.
+First, you need to determine the type of shampoo you want to make.
+We covered this in Part 1.
+Next, decide on the surfactant system best for the type of shampoo, review surfactants in our Part 2.
+Lastly in our final and third part, we will cover how to customize shampoo for hair type.

 For the best foam use a combination of surfactants that work together.
 A main surfactant is usually paired with a secondary surfactant.
 The secondary surfactant assists with increasing the formulation thickness and foam and decreases harshness.
 Determine the percent active in the surfactant.
 The supplier should provide the active percent.